Authors of section

 If mobilization of the ankle is desired, a hinged foot support can be used to replace the foot portion of the cast.

 In mid shaft and more distal tibial fractures, a patellar tendon-bearing (PTB) cast, as described by Sarmiento, can be applied.
-For more stable fractures, this cast may even be applied earlier than 6 weeks.
+For more stable fractures, this cast may sometimes be applied earlier than 6 weeks.
 For undisplaced tibia shaft fractures without significant swelling it might even be used as the initial cast.
+This type of cast is ideal as it allows the patient to weight bear and move the ipsilateral knee.

-The application of such a cast requires considerable experience, especially the molding in the infrapatellar region.
+The application of such a cast, especially the molding in the infrapatellar region, requires considerable experience.

 Application of the Sarmiento cast

-Where materials are available, the cast can be made of fiberglass or thermoplastic material.
-Additionally a hinged foot support can be used to replace the cast around the ankle and foot, permitting also mobilization of the ankle.
+A hinged foot support can be used to replace the cast around the ankle and foot, permitting mobilization of the ankle.

 The patient sits on the edge of a table.
-The lower leg is steadied and a stocking and padding are applied to above the knee.
+The lower leg is steadied, and a stocking and padding are applied from the foot to above the knee.
 All bony prominences are protected by extra padding.

-The POP is applied to above the knee and then later trimmed to above the patella in front and below the popliteal fossa at the back.
+The POP is applied from the foot to above the knee and is later trimmed so it is above the patella anteriorly, and below the popliteal fossa posteriorly.

 Molding of the Sarmiento cast

-Before setting, the plaster is molded to fit the contours of the proximal tibia and fibula, not only around the tibial tubercle and patellar tendon, but also the fibular head, peroneal nerve, and posterior proximal calf.
+Before setting, the plaster is molded to fit the contours of the proximal tibia and fibula, not only around the tibial tubercle and patellar tendon, but also around the fibular head and posterior proximal calf.
 The cast should be triangular in cross section, flat posteriorly, and molded to match the prominent tibial tubercle.
 This molding forces the cast away from the fibular head and peroneal nerve, helping to avoid local pressure.

 Trimming of the Sarmiento cast

-Check that knee extension is full, and that the knee can flex to 90 degrees.
-Then cast edges are padded by turning down the padding and stocking, to provide cushioning.
+Check that knee extension is full, and that the knee can flex to 90°.
+Then the padding and stocking are turned down to provide cushioning.
 The stocking is then secured to the outside of the cast with a little additional plaster.

 Weight bearing

-Once the plaster is fully hardened (24-48 hours), a cast shoe may be applied and weight bearing and knee flexion started.
+Once the plaster is fully hardened, a cast shoe may be applied and weight bearing, and knee flexion started.
 The cast is retained until union is sound, and the patient can comfortably bear full weight.

-Gait training in a PTB cast is essential to ensure full knee extension, which is necessary for optimal fracture stability in this cast.
+Gait training in a Sarmiento cast is essential to ensure full knee extension, which is necessary for optimal fracture stability in this cast.

 Go to diagnosis